MYTH #1: IN ORDER TO OBTAIN THE BEST RATES, I SHOULD SHOP AROUND AT MANY DIFFERENT BANKS AND LENDERS.

-While one bank will have only a couple programs available to the consumer, a mortgage banker is a licensed professional who offers a variety of rates and mortgage terms for you, by accessing a network of lenders that includes major banks, credit unions and finance companies.
+While one bank might have only a couple of loan programs available to the consumer, a mortgage banker is a licensed professional who offers a wider variety of rates and mortgage terms for you by accessing a network of lenders that includes major banks, credit unions and finance companies.
 Furthermore, a mortgage banker is not beholden to any certain bank or lender, hence, there are no special interests involved to use specific companies.
 In essence, a mortgage banker “shops” loans for you.

-Additionally, loan rates can rise quickly.
-Many people attempt to “shop” loans for themselves with various banks and lenders.
-Because rates can change daily or even hourly, you would have to be getting a current quote simultaneously from every lender you’re shopping with.
+Also, loan rates can rise quickly.
+Many people try to “shop” for loans with various banks and lenders, but because rates can change daily or even hourly, you would have to be getting a current quote simultaneously from every lender you’re shopping with.
 (And unless you lock your loan with that lender immediately, the price of the loan could change at any moment.)
-A licensed mortgage banker will be an advocate in many areas, including watching the market for you, to ensure that your loan is locked at the right time, and rates do not rise during the loan process.
+A licensed mortgage banker will be an advocate in many areas, including watching the market for you, to ensure that your loan is locked at the right time, so that your rate does not rise during the loan process.

 A “quote” means nothing unless you have completed a full loan application and the lender has underwritten and approved your file.
-The interest rate is only one small part of the picture of a loan.
+The interest rate is only part of the price of a loan.
 Hidden fees and other costs can significantly raise the cost of your loan even when the quoted rate seems low.
-There are also various types of loans to choose from with advantages and drawbacks.
-An experienced mortgage banker shops loans for the client, and will be able to point out the pros and cons of rates and points in a loan, to serve your highest needs.
-The goal of a dedicated, professional mortgage banker is to save you as much money on interest and fees as possible.
+There are also various types of loans to choose from – each with advantages and disadvantages.
+An experienced mortgage banker shops loans for you and will be able to point out the pros and cons of rates and points in a loan, to serve your highest needs.
+The goal of a dedicated, professional mortgage banker is to save you as much money as possible on interest and fees.

 There is no such thing as a “no fee” loan.
-Loan officers, Mortgage Bankers and banks always have a fee for arranging a loan.
+Loan officers, Mortgage Bankers and banks always charge a fee for arranging a loan.
 If someone offers you a “no fee loan”, it means the fee is hidden somewhere under a different category.
 This tactic can be very misleading to consumers.
 An experienced mortgage consultant will explain costs openly to you (not try to hide them) and will always help you find the best way to structure your loan based on your unique financial situation.

-While some “loan officers” at banks are sometimes knowledgeable, they are paid to sell the limited amount of loan programs offered at that particular bank.
-Unfortunately, the bank “loan officer” tends to be more of a secretary role, and does not have direct contact with the underwriters who actually process the loan; hence, there tends to be a high degree of “loan fallouts” at the last minute.
-This can risk the client losing their home, due to financing problems at the last minute.
+While some “loan officers” at banks are sometimes knowledgeable, they are paid to sell you one of the limited number of loan programs offered at that particular bank.
+Unfortunately, the bank “loan officer” tends to fill more of a secretary role and does not have direct contact with the underwriters who actually process and approve the loan.
+As a result, you run a higher risk of “loan fallout” at the last minute.
+That can mean losing your home due to financing problems at the last minute.
 Finally, bank “loan officers” are not even required to pass the competency exam to be licensed in Washington State.

-Unfortunately, a bank loan officer does not typically have the control of the process, has limited expertise in mortgage financing.
+Unfortunately, the typical bank loan officer does not have any control of the process and has limited expertise in mortgage financing.
 The bank loan officer often does not have access to all of the financial information the bank will be examining to determine whether or not to approve your loan.
 This can result in situations where the bank’s loan program fails to fit your needs or the requirements of the property you’re buying — causing the locked rate for that program to fail.
-An experienced mortgage banker uses their expertise to evaluate the best program for the client up front, and has direct contact with the market and the lender’s underwriters.
-In addition, when a rate is locked, there is a very low chance that the client would lose their fixed rate during the process.
+An experienced mortgage banker uses their expertise to evaluate the best program for the client up-front and has direct contact with the market and the lender’s underwriters.